fmalina/revisions-blocl/activism/theendofalchemy.md

 The strength of economics as a social science is the belief that people will attempt to behave rationally.
 The challenge is to work out how a rational person might cope with radical uncertainty.
-People aren’t dumb.
+People aren't dumb.
 It is just that in a world of radical uncertainty even smart people do not find it easy to know what it means to behave in a smart manner.